WAI Combinator by Virtuals (WAI) Price Prediction & Price Forecasts 2025, 2026, 2030, 2040, 2050 | MEXC Exchange

 WAI Combinator by Virtuals Historical Price

-According to the latest data gathered on WAI Combinator by Virtuals live price page, the current price of WAI Combinator by Virtuals is 0.00297713USD.
-The circulating supply of WAI Combinator by Virtuals(WAI) is 999.37M WAI , giving it a market capitalization of $2.98M.
+According to the latest data gathered on WAI Combinator by Virtuals live price page, the current price of WAI Combinator by Virtuals is 0.00216676USD.
+The circulating supply of WAI Combinator by Virtuals(WAI) is 999.37M WAI , giving it a market capitalization of $2.17M.

 The WAI Combinator by Virtuals Price Prediction Module is a user-friendly tool designed to help you estimate potential future prices of WAI based on your own growth assumptions.
 Whether you're a seasoned trader or a curious investor, this module offers a simple and interactive way to forecast the token's future value.